grapheneX/grapheneX/README.md

         }
     ]
 ```
-path of `modules.json`: `$PYPATH/Lib/site-packages/graphenex/moules.json`
+`$PYPATH/Lib/site-packages/graphenex/moules.json`

-**Notice** We recommend that you install the module from the CLI or Web interface
+It's recommended to add modules from CLI or the Web interface other than editing the `modules.json` file.

 • Editing modules